dilyn-corner/ubuntu-core-riscv64/README.md

 Drop `kernel/sources/config` and use `kconfig` in `snapcraft.yaml`
     * Potentially just minify the `config` to make kernel builds faster...

-Boot on real hardware (boards arriving in the next month!)

-Explore u-boot in SPL mode

 ### Explain Key Files